 Organic certified Ngali nuts of the Baniata community in the Solomon Islands became a traditionally harvested product collected and prepared by women.
-This tradition is now a key source of income and a way to empower female farmers in their community.
+This tradition is now an essential source of income and a way of empowering women farmers in their community.

 Far off the Southern end of Rendova Island in the Western Province of the Solomon Islands, lies Baniata Village, where there’s no television or mobile coverage.
 Food comes from the forest and the sea; life is simple and enough for locals like Dorence Walter.

-Dorence main’s activity consists of collecting and selling Canarium nuts, locally known as Ngali nuts.
+Dorence’s primary activity is gathering and selling Canarium nuts, locally known as Ngali nuts.
 Deep in the forest, one can find Dorence carving a tiny figure as she rummages through the leafy forest floor, searching for something.
-Her face lights up with the discovery of her first Ngali nut of the day, which she hastily picks it up, drops it in her bag, and searches for more.
+Her face lights up with the discovery of her first Ngali nut of the day, which she hastily picks up, drops in her bag, and searches for more.
 Soon her bags are full.

 Finding new horizons through organic certification

 “Our community is difficult to reach and it’s even harder for us to get to the markets because of the long journey and boat fares, so our nut sales are not always secure,” shares Dorence Walter.